klappvisor/haskell-telegram-api/README.md

 5. ??????
 6. PROFIT

-Bear in mind that the CI build may fail since the necessary environment variables (`$BOT_TOKEN`, `$CHAT_ID` and `$BOT_NAME`) aren't exported when a fork starts the build.
+Bear in mind that the CI build won't run integration test suite against your pull request since the necessary environment variables (`$BOT_TOKEN`, `$CHAT_ID` and `$BOT_NAME`) aren't exported when a fork starts the build (for security reasons).
+If you do want to run them before creating RP, you can integration your fork with CircleCI.

 You can use `stack` to build project